Vicevini/vicevini/README.md

 - **💻 Work**

-  - 👨🏻‍💻 Currently working as Software Engineer at @finanzero.
+  - 👨🏻‍💻 Currently looking for new opportunities and exciting projects.

 - **🙋‍♂️ Personal**